TheShmill/pastentoot/README.md

 # pastentoot
-### _Shmill_

-This is a toy project to get used to common lisp libraries like hunchentoot
+A simple site based on pastebin.
+Just a toy project to learn Hunchentoot and some other Common Lisp libraries.